Ski freeride

 Équipements haut de gamme

-Vues spectaculairesFieberbrunn is a traditional Tyrolean village in the Pillerseetal valley that leads a double life.
-On the surface, it's a quiet, family-friendly community with a pretty church, local shops, and a relaxed atmosphere far removed from the glitz of Austria's big-name resorts.
-But Fieberbrunn is also the Austrian stop on the Freeride World Tour - the only ski area in the country chosen to host the world's most prestigious freeride competition, held annually on the north face of the Wildseeloder at 2,118m.
-And since 2015, it's been part of the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn - one of Austria's largest interconnected ski areas, with 270km of pistes and 70 lifts spanning the Kitzbühel Alps across both Tyrol and Salzburg.
+Vues spectaculairesFieberbrunn is a traditional Tyrolean village in Austria's Pillerseetal valley that leads a double life.
+On the surface, it's a quiet community with a pretty church, local shops, and a relaxed atmosphere.
+But Fieberbrunn is also the only ski area in Austria chosen to host the Freeride World Tour, and the steep, powder-holding terrain off the Wildseeloder that draws the world's best riders is available to anyone with the skills and a guide.
+Since 2015, the Tirol-S gondola has connected Fieberbrunn to the Skicircus, one of Austria's largest interconnected ski areas, putting 270km of pistes and 70 modern lifts across the Kitzbühel Alps on your doorstep.
+It's a rare combination: a village with genuine Tyrolean soul and access to a ski area of genuinely Alpine scale.

-Fieberbrunn is a traditional Tyrolean village in the Pillerseetal valley that leads a double life.
-On the surface, it's a quiet, family-friendly community with a pretty church, local shops, and a relaxed atmosphere far removed from the glitz of Austria's big-name resorts.
-But Fieberbrunn is also the Austrian stop on the Freeride World Tour - the only ski area in the country chosen to host the world's most prestigious freeride competition, held annually on the north face of the Wildseeloder at 2,118m.
-And since 2015, it's been part of the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn - one of Austria's largest interconnected ski areas, with 270km of pistes and 70 lifts spanning the Kitzbühel Alps across both Tyrol and Salzburg.
+Fieberbrunn is a traditional Tyrolean village in Austria's Pillerseetal valley that leads a double life.
+On the surface, it's a quiet community with a pretty church, local shops, and a relaxed atmosphere.
+But Fieberbrunn is also the only ski area in Austria chosen to host the Freeride World Tour, and the steep, powder-holding terrain off the Wildseeloder that draws the world's best riders is available to anyone with the skills and a guide.
+Since 2015, the Tirol-S gondola has connected Fieberbrunn to the Skicircus, one of Austria's largest interconnected ski areas, putting 270km of pistes and 70 modern lifts across the Kitzbühel Alps on your doorstep.
+It's a rare combination: a village with genuine Tyrolean soul and access to a ski area of genuinely Alpine scale.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.